avery-pierce/advent-of-code-swift/README.md

-# AdventOfCode
+# Advent Of Code

-A description of this package.
+Command-line tool for solving Advent of Code problems. https://adventofcode.com